McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-1/_index.pir.md

 +++
 alwaysopen = false
-descrption = "This be a demo child plank" tags = ["children", "non-hidden"] title = "plank 1" weight = 10
+description = "This be a demo child plank" tags = ["children", "non-hidden"] title = "plank 1" weight = 10